Alfred North Whitehead (1861 – 1947)

 © Darrell Arnold Ph.D.– (Reprinted with Permission)

-There is a strong tendency to overlook process and to think we simply live in world full of separate things.
+There is a strong tendency to overlook process and to think we simply live in a world full of separate things.
 We use nouns, which indicate some kind of stable entities — what in the philosophical tradition have been called “substances.”
-It’s quite normal to think of the world as a thing, filled with other things — rivers, mountains, lions, mosquitos, people, all sort of things.
+It’s quite normal to think of the world as a thing, filled with other things — rivers, mountains, lions, mosquitos, people, all sorts of things.
 It’s also quite normal to think of these individual things as distinct from other things, which they are not.
 The fish is not the river.
 It is in the river.
 The river is not the river valley.
 It flows through the valley.
 The valley is not the region.
 But it is a part of a region.
 Objects are parts of bigger objects still.
 Wholes are parts of other wholes.

 It is indeed very natural for us to think in terms of such objects.
 Yet some philosophers have tried to orient us away from focusing so much on things and to guide us to think of processes as primary.
 The fish then is seen as a form of life only sustained through the eating of other fish and plant life, the absorption of minerals, whose habit is the healthy river, and whose well-being and even survival is dependent on the health of the river.
 The river is water in flow, but a healthy river needs water blockages in places, such as rocks and logs that create dams from which water overflows further into the river.
 These overflows add oxygen to the water, creating a healthier habitat for fish.
 Overflow into the flood plain is necessary for healthy rivers.
 There bacteria forms, which filter nitrates from the to nitrogen gas, which then is returned to the atmosphere.
 Without this filtering process, the nitrate levels of the river water also can become too high and fish in a lake into which a river feeds may become unhealthy and die.
 This process of overflow also creates ponds and puddles, which serve as habitat for various animals in the river valley.